 WRCT Board of Directors

-David Skibba, Board Director, first associated with WRCT in 2005 in "Escanaba In Da Moonlight."
+David Skibba, Board Secretary, first associated with WRCT in 2005 in "Escanaba In Da Moonlight."
 That’s all it took to get him hooked.
-He has appeared in two other main stage productions and plays Beetlejuice for the Haunted House fund raisers.
+He has appeared in two other main stage productions and plays Beetlejuice for the Haunted House fundraisers.
 But, he has since discovered that sound design and board operation are his passion.
 He has designed or run sound for more than twelve plays.
 He has also been involved in choosing and installing various pieces of sound equipment in the theater.
 David loves music and digital technology and started the DJ business Portable Soundz in 2015.
 He has played in several local rock bands during the years.
 His wife, a WRCT veteran, is also musically talented: they are part of the contemporary rock praise band at their church.
 David retired from Verso Papers Wisconsin Rapids Division in 2018 after more than 40 years of service with 18 years as a Storeroom Receiving Clerk.
 He intends to spend his “free time” with and helping his kids as well as volunteering his time at church and, of course, the theater.